Technix-Technothon2k22/Team-zero/README.md

 4. We are using leaflet library to present the data.
 5. we are providing 3 tilelayers for better visibilty and user convenience.
 6. For generating the route leaflet routing machine is utilised
-7. An optimised route along with possible alternate routes are created as the user drags the markers representing his source and destination
+7. An optimised route along with possible alternate routes are created as the user drags the markers representing his/her source and destination
 8. Coordinates of the obstruction within 100M of route's coordinates are flagged using haversine formula and a call to google api will provide the street name
 9. Leaflet routing machine also provides a iternery for better UX